-- (a) An employee who is unable to attend work as a result of personal ill health or injury is entitled to be paid for up to 91.2 hours each year (from the employee's anniversary date). - (b) Unused sick leave accumulates from one (1) year to the next. - (c) Subject to Clause D, Personal Leave will be granted and the employee will be entitled to payment provided that he or she produces a medical certificate or other reasonable evidence to prove that he or she was unable to attend for duty. - (d) An employee is entitled to access five (5) days personal leave per year without a medical certificate.
-For any period exceeding three (3) consecutive days; single days taken together with a public holiday or rostered day off or a weekend; a medical certificate or other reasonable evidence is required. - (e) Where an employee falls sick or suffers an injury while on annual leave and provides the Corporation a medical certificate or other reasonable evidence to show that he or she is incapacitated for work, he or she will be provided at a time convenient to the Corporation additional leave provided that the period of incapacity is at least one (1) day.

-(f) The period of certified incapacity will be paid for and debited as personal leave.
+- 6.3.1.
+An employee who is unable to attend work as a result of personal ill health or injury is entitled to be paid for up to 91.2 hours each year (from the employee's anniversary date). - 6.3.2.
+Unused personal leave accumulates from one (1) year to the next. - 6.3.3.
+Personal leave will be granted, and the employee will be entitled to payment provided that he or she produces a medical certificate or other reasonable evidence to prove that he or she was unable to attend for duty. - 6.3.4.
+An employee is entitled to access five (5) days personal leave per year without a medical certificate.
+For any period exceeding three (3) consecutive days; single days taken together with a public holiday or rostered day off or a weekend; a medical certificate or other reasonable evidence is required. - 6.3.5.
+Where an employee falls sick or suffers an injury while on annual leave and provides the Corporation a medical certificate or other reasonable evidence to show that he or she is incapacitated for work, he or she will be provided at a time convenient to the Corporation additional leave provided that the period of incapacity is at least one (1) day. - 6.3.6.
+The period of certified incapacity will be paid for and debited as personal leave.

-6.4 Personal Leave (To Care for an Immediate Family Member)
+Clause 6.4 Personal Leave (To Care for an Immediate Family Member)

-- (a) An employee (other than a casual employee) with responsibilities in relation to either members of their immediate family or members of their household who need their care and support is entitled to use, in accordance with this sub-clause, any personal (sick) leave entitlement for absences to provide care and support for such persons when they are ill. - (b) The employee must, if required by the employer, establish by production of a medical certificate or statutory declaration, the illness of the person concerned and that the illness is such as to require care by another. - (c) The entitlement to use personal leave in accordance with this sub-clause is subject to the employee being responsible for the care of the person concerned and the person concerned being a member of the employee's Immediate Family. - (d) The employee will, wherever practicable, provide the Corporation with notice prior to the absence of the intention to take leave, the name of the person requiring care and their relationship to the employee, the reasons for taking such leave and estimated length of absence.
+- 6.4.1.
+An employee (other than a casual employee) with responsibilities in relation to either members of their immediate family or members of their household who need their care and support is entitled to use, in accordance with this subclause, any personal leave entitlement for absences to provide care and support for such persons when they are ill. - 6.4.2.
+The employee must, if required by the employer, establish by production of a medical certificate or statutory declaration, the illness of the person concerned, and that the illness is such as to require care by another. - 6.4.3.
+The entitlement to use personal leave in accordance with this sub-clause is subject to the employee being responsible for the care of the person concerned and the person concerned being a member of the employee's Immediate Family. - 6.4.4.
+The employee will, wherever practicable, provide the Corporation with notice prior to the absence of the intention to take leave, the name of the person requiring care and their relationship to the employee, the reasons for taking such leave and estimated length of absence.
 If it is not practicable for the employee to give prior notice of absence, the employee will notify the Corporation by telephone of such absence at the first opportunity on the day of absence.

-6.5 Long Service Leave
+Clause 6.5 Long Service Leave

-- (a) Employees covered by this Agreement derive their long service entitlements from the South Australian Long Service Leave Act.
-The Act provides for 13 weeks long service leave for 10 years continuous service. - (b) It is acknowledged that the Corporation's policy provides for long service leave entitlements to be taken when due subject to customer service standards being maintained. - (c) Subject to the approval by the appropriate Supervisor, employees may be permitted to take accrued pro-rata long service leave after the completion of seven (7) years continuous service.

-Long service leave shall be taken in accordance with the following:-
+- 6.5.1.
+Employees covered by this Agreement derive their long service entitlements from the South Australian Long Service Leave Act.
+The Act provides for 13 weeks' long service leave for ten (10) years continuous service. - 6.5.2.
+It is acknowledged that the Corporation's policy provides for long service leave entitlements to be taken when due subject to customer service standards being maintained. - 6.5.3.
+Subject to the approval by the appropriate Supervisor, employees may be permitted to take accrued pro-rata long service leave after the completion of seven (7) years continuous service. - 6.5.4.
+Long service leave shall be taken in accordance with the following: